Durango Bill's

 cards

-Poker.
-The calculations presented here are for “Ace to
+calculations presented here are for “Ace to Five” (California

-Five” (California Lowball) rules.
-For the Ace-to-Five game, you
+Lowball) rules.
+For the Ace-to-Five game, you select the five

-select the five lowest cards from your hand that do not contain pairs.
+lowest cards from your hand that do not contain pairs.
+Ignore

-Ignore straights and flushes.
-The “best” possible hand is a
+straights and flushes.
+The “best” possible hand is a five high -

-five high - Ace, two, three, four, five.
+Ace, two, three, four, five.
 (Aces are always low.)
-If you
+If you have to

-have to include a pair, it is legal, but it is a poor hand that will
+include a pair, it is legal, but it is a poor hand that will lose

-6 high.
-This is followed by a 7 high, etc. In case of a tie between two
+high.
+This is followed by a 7 high, etc. In case of a tie between

-lowest non-rank matching cards needed to fill out your five card hand.
+the lowest non-rank matching cards needed to fill out your five

-The probabilities shown here are in sorted order (winning/best hands
+card hand.
+The probabilities shown here are in sorted order

 Lowball